Si Robertson

 Silas Merritt Robertson (born April 27, 1948), often referred to as "Uncle Si", is an American television personality, veteran, and a retired reed maker for duck calls at Duck Commander.
 He is best known for his role on A&E's Duck Dynasty, on which he had emerged as a breakout cast member.

-He had also appeared on other shows such as the Outdoor Channel's Buck Commander and The Duckmen of Louisiana, and was the eponymous host of the Duck Dynasty spin-off Going Si-Ral.
+He had also appeared on shows such as the Outdoor Channel's Buck Commander and The Duckmen of Louisiana, and was the eponymous host of the Duck Dynasty spin-off Going Si-Ral.
 Si has also made a guest appearance on Last Man Standing, and in Big Idea Entertainment's Veggie Tales episode Merry Larry and the True Light of Christmas as Silas the Narrator.
-He is also presently cohosting the podcast Duck Call Room.
+He is currently cohosting the podcast Duck Call Room.

 Early life

-Robertson was born to James and Merritt (née Hale) Robertson in Vivian, Louisiana, the sixth of seven children.
+Robertson was born to James and Merritt (née Hale) Robertson, the sixth of seven children.
 He has four brothers, Jimmy Frank, Harold, Tommy, and Phil (who was born 2 years before him), and two sisters, Judy and Jan.
 Because of financial setbacks of their family during Si and his siblings' childhoods, the Robertson family lived in rugged conditions with significantly fewer amenities than the average American enjoyed.
 In high school, Si attended North Caddo High School in Vivian, Louisiana which is in Caddo Parish, Louisiana.
 He played on the football team in the footsteps of his brother Phil, even wearing the same #10 jersey.